 Term Assurance – Term assurance is a kind of life insurance where you determine the insurance amount and also the time period you want to be covered for.
 The policy will only commence paying out the beneficiaries if you die before the termination date of the insurance.
 There are two primary types of term assurance – 1) level term assurance and 2) decreasing term assurance.
 In level term assurance, premiums are fixed for the duration of the insurance term, and payments are made should you die within the insurance period.
 In case of decreasing term assurance, the amount you are covered for decreases over the term of the policy.
 This type of term assurance is primarily used for debt repayment that reduces over time, such as repayment mortgage.

 Family income benefit policy is a type of decreasing term assurance that pays out beneficiaries as regular monthly income once the policyholder dies within the insurance period.

-Whole of life assurance – As the name suggests, whole of life assurance is designed in such a way that offers beneficiaries throughout the life once the policyholder breathe his/her last breath, unlike any term insurance which is only for specified period of time.
+The whole of life assurance – As the name suggests, the whole of life assurance is designed in such a way that offers beneficiaries throughout the life once the policyholder breathes his/her last breath, unlike any term insurance which is only for a specified period of time.
 With this kind of life insurance, the policyholder needs to pay premiums throughout his/her life until they reach a certain age.
 There are two main types of whole of life insurance – maximum cover and balanced cover.
-In case of maximum cover, the initial premium and the insured sum are guaranteed not to increase for next 10 years.
-In case of balanced cover, the premium depends on the sum to be insured, and age and health of the insured person.
+In the case of maximum cover, the initial premium and the insured sum are guaranteed not to increase for the next 10 years.
+In the case of balanced cover, the premium depends on the sum to be insured, and the age and health of the insured person.

-Accident and sickness insurance: This is a kind of insurance policy that offers a lump sum benefit to the policyholder in the event of death, loss of limbs, permanent loss of sight in one or both eyes and permanent total disablement.
-Moreover, the benefits from personal accident and sickness insurance policy are tax-free.
+Accident and sickness insurance: This is a kind of insurance policy that offers a lump sum benefit to the policyholder in the event of death, loss of limbs, permanent loss of sight in one or both eyes, and permanent total disablement.
+Moreover, the benefits from personal accident and sickness insurance policies are tax-free.